mathigon/textbooks/content/exploding-dots/content.md

 ---

-Of course we'll resolve the question later in this chapter – but if we are honest, this sounds like a dubious problem to start with.
+Of course we'll resolve the question later in this course – but if we are honest, this sounds like a dubious problem to start with.
 There is no way we could actually write down infinitely manny 9s: tt would take infinitely long.
 We have to cheat and write an ellipsis (dots) to say “imagine this going on